codatio/codat-docs/docs/using-the-api/queueing-data-syncs.md

 - **Monthly**: We recommend that you sync at least one data type monthly (e.g. Company info) to ensure connection token does not expire when not actively synchronizing data (unless only a one-time sync is required).
 - **Weekly (recommended)**: Keeps data reasonably fresh, particularly where data types change less frequently, while also reducing the number of required API calls.
 - **Daily**: Gives you close-to-live picture of most data types while staying within the conservative rate limits of most accounting platforms.
 - **Hourly**: Recommended for specific use cases only and may require consideration for the rate limits, e.g. invoices and payments for invoice financing.
-Only available to [enterprise customers](/configure/create-account#full-access).

 ## 💡 Tips and traps